-- by meeting with the looked after child to discuss who needs to know they are looked after and to ensure that the young person is informed of their role. - by ensuring each child has a named member of staff who can provide advice and/or practical help on academic or pastoral issues. - by ensuring each child has a Personal Education Plan. - by requesting support from the SENCO and/or outside agencies, including the Education of children Looked After Service, if a looked after child requires additional academic or behavioural support. - by working closely with the SENCO to ensure all looked after children with special educational needs are being assessed and are getting appropriate resources to support their learning. - by having a strategy for key stage or new school transitions. - by ensuring all looked after children are made to feel a part of the school environment who knows the child well will attend the meeting to establish and subsequently review this.
-Other staff will contribute in writing as appropriate.
+- by meeting with the children in care and children previously in care to discuss who needs to know they are or were looked after and to ensure that the young person is informed of their role. - by ensuring each child has a named member of staff who can provide advice and/or practical help on academic or pastoral issues.

+- by ensuring each child has a Personal Education Plan. - by requesting support from the SENCO and/or outside agencies, including the Education of children Looked After Service and Birmingham Virtual School, if a child in care OR A child previously in care requires additional academic or behavioural support. - by working closely with the SENCO to ensure all children in care and children previously in care with special educational needs are being assessed and are getting appropriate resources to support their learning. - by having a strategy for key stage or new school transitions. - by ensuring all children in care and children previously in care are made to feel a part of the school environment